 Children are particularly vulnerable to poisoning because of their small body size and lower weight.
-You may be aware that medications, cleaners, vitamins, personal care products, car supplies, pesticides, and some plants can be poisonous to children; however, several new poison issues have emerged in recent years that parents and caregivers should know about.
+You may be aware that medications, cleaners, vitamins, personal care products, car supplies, pesticides, and some plants can be poisonous to children; however, several new poison issues have emerged in recent years that parents and caregivers should be aware of.
 These include: